 Cirrhosis is scarring of the liver caused by a previous injury.
 This scarring can wreak havoc on the liver’s ability to function properly, resulting in pain.
-Hepatic cancer is more likely in people who have cirrhosis.
-The risk varies depending on the cause of cirrhosis.
-Cirrhosis can be caused by a variety of factors, including:
+Hence, hepatic cancer is more likely in people who have cirrhosis.
+However, the risk varies depending on the cause of cirrhosis.
+A variety of factors can cause cirrhosis including:

 - Hepatitis B or C is a viral infection.